spotlightpa/poor-richard/content/news/2024-04-23-SPL24PRITRERES.md

 McClelland won Tuesday’s election without the endorsement of the state Democratic Party — it backed Bizzarro, a state representative from Erie.
 Bizzarro also significantly outraised McClelland, a former substance abuse counselor and project manager for the Allegheny County Department of Human Services.

-On the GOP side, Garrity ran opposed for a second four-year term.
+On the GOP side, Garrity ran unopposed for a second four-year term.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>